willcl-ark/lnd_grpc/README.md

                recovery_window: int = xxxxx,
                seed_entropy: bytes = xxxxx)
 ```
-The only required argument is wallet_password.
+The only required argument is wallet_password, which must be at least 8 charaters long.

 The helper function will return the cipher_seed_mnemonic and the enciphered_seed in case these were not provided and therefore were auto-generated.